 And they will uproot the foundations of violence, and the structure of deceit in it, to execute judgment.
 (Nickelsburg, 1 Enoch, 434).

 And after that the roots of oppression will be cut off, and the sinners shall be destroyed by the sword; and from every place the blasphemers will be cut off, and those who plan oppression and those who commit blasphemy will be destroyed by the knife.
 (Stuckenbruck, 1 Enoch 91-108, 118)

-Conclusion: The “best value” translation is the Fortress Press reprint of Nickelsburg and Vanderkam from the Hermenia series.
+Conclusion: The “best value” translation is the Fortress Press reprint of Nickelsburg and VanderKam from the Hermeneia series.
 Although it has far less textual annotations, the inexpensive paperback format makes it an easy addition.
-I am sure there are other translations of 1 Enoch available,, what did I miss?
+I am sure there are other translations of 1 Enoch available, what did I miss?